LLNL/H5Z-ZFP/docs/endian_issues.rst

 ZFP before the buffer is handed back to HDF5 from the decompression filter.
 This happens regardless of reader  and  writer  endian-ness  incompatability.
-However,  the HDF5 library is expecting to get from the decompression filter the endieness the  endian-ness  of the data as it was stored to to file (typically that of  the  writer machine)  and  expects to have to byte-swap that buffer before returning to any endian-incompatible caller.
+However,  the HDF5 library is expecting to get from the decompression filter the endian-ness of the data as it was stored to to file (typically that of  the  writer machine)  and  expects to have to byte-swap that buffer before returning to any endian-incompatible caller.
 So, in the H5Z-ZFP plugin, we wind up having to  un-byte-swap an already correct result read in a cross-endian context.
 That way, when